n-sinha/ieeg_recon/README.md

 #### Module 3: ROI Mapping
 Maps electrodes to anatomical regions using an atlas and provides quality assurance visualization.

+#### Module 4: MNI Space Transformation
+Transforms electrode coordinates to MNI305 and MNI152 standard spaces for cross-subject comparisons and group analyses.

 ## Output Structure